muratcan-yuksel/articles/web3/freecodecamp/fundMe.md

 We're going to use Chainlink Data Feeds

 To test, we copy the code in the following link `https://docs.chain.link/docs/get-the-latest-price/` and run it on Injected on Remix.
 Injected, not London or Belin EVM.
 We deploy, it's deployed after a brief delay like all smart conracts, so it is shown on deployed contracts after a while, and from there we can see the price of ETH to USD.

+Since we cannot get a random number from the blockchain as it is deterministic, we're going to use Chainlink's verifiable randomness function.

+`Around 3.56 he gives an example of how to use Chainlink in depth.` I didn't give too much attention to that part yet, as it seems that we're going to go over them later on.

+## Interfaces & Price Feeds

+We create two public functions: `getPrice` and `getConversionRate`.
+We use Chainlink Data Feeds.
+We will integrage with the aggregator contract `AggregatorV3Interface`.

+When we interact with this Chainlink price feed, we actually rea from one of those contracts, like `AggregatorV3Interface` that has a function like `getLatestPrice`.
+We're interested in the `int price` that function returns.

+Since we're interacting with a contract outside of our contract, we'll need two things: `ABI` and `Address`.

+### getting the address

+To get the address, we go to `Ethereum Data Feeds` section under `Contract Addresses` section inside `Data Feeds` part of `docs.chain.link`.
+There, we'll find the `goerli` section and get the contract address associated with `ETH/USD`.
+The address there is `0xD4a33860578De61DBAbDc8BFdb98FD742fA7028e`

+### getting the ABI